Athira2103/Capstone-Project/README.md

 Data preprocessing involves preparing the data for modeling by encoding categorical variables, normalizing data, and making it ready for regression analysis.

 **Model Building and Evaluation**
-Five models were built using the following machine learning algorithms:
+Few models were built using the following machine learning algorithms:

 Linear Regression